 Several hotels in the Metro-Detroit area still hold formal traditions including manners, doilies, and food served on three-tiered trays.
 The area also hosts several shops and cafes that offer a more relaxed version, similar to a coffee house.
 Below is a list of places that offer Afternoon Tea and Tea Rooms in Detroit.

-Ann Arbor: Crazy Wisdom Bookstore and Tea Room
+Crazy Wisdom Bookstore and Tea Room in Ann Arbor

 Sweet Afton serves a traditional British tea, complete with tea-cup chandeliers, antiques, linens, personal teapots, finger foods, and tea imported from London.
 The restaurant's “high tea” is served all day long and includes tarts and scones with Devonshire cream, plus finger sandwiches and quiches.
 The menu also includes sandwich melts, Shepherd's Pie, Chicken Pot Pie, and several desserts.